See all Daintree Rainforest Tours from Port Douglas here

 Safety in the Daintree

-While the Daintree isn't considered a dangerous place to visit there are a couple of things to be on the look out for, such as the Stinging Tree with its heard shaped fuzzy leaves.
-Wait-a-while vine has sharp barbs so keep an eye out when walking through the forest.
-Be aware that some tree saps can irritate the skin, so best not to touch or pull at rainforest foliage.
+While the Daintree isn't considered a dangerous place to visit there are a couple of things to be on the look out for.
+Dangerous plants such as the Stinging Tree and Wait-A-While can irritate the skin and cause severe pain, so it's best not to touch or pull at rainforest foliage.

-Do not feed the wildlife, though you may want that perfect picture remember that feeding wildlife can cause them to become aggressive and risk both your and their safety.
-Cassowaries in particular, there as been an increase in vehicular deaths of Cassowaries as visitors have been encouraging them to approach cars with food.
+Do not feed the wildlife.
+Although you may want that perfect picture, remember that feeding wildlife can cause them to become aggressive and risk both your and their safety.
+Cassowaries in particular are reknowned for their aggression and there as been an increase in vehicular deaths of Cassowaries as visitors have been encouraging them to approach cars with food.

 Keep to sign posted tracks and paths when walking through the rainforest, and always listen to your tour guide or local experts to keep you safe in this beautiful part of the world.